Vugbdok/Splatoon-2-March-2017-Prototype-docs/README.md

 # Splatoon 2 March 2017 Prototype documentation
 This my documentation of the Splatoon 2 March 2017 Prototype bulid on how it works and plays.

+> [!important]
-> NOTE: I will not provide any download links or ways to get the ROM/NSP online.
+> I will not provide any download links or ways to get the ROM/NSP online.
 This is ONLY for preservation purposes.

+> [!note]
-This is a working progress project, expect spelling mistakes.
+> This is a working progress project, expect spelling mistakes and errors.

 For more docs go to [The Cutting Room Floor](https://tcrf.net/Proto:Splatoon_2/March_28,_2017) they have alot of info more then me.